pagermon/pagermon/README.md

 If a pull request is the first pull request since a [release](https://github.com/pagermon/pagermon/releases), then the version number should be bumped in `CHANGELOG.md`, `server/app.js`, and `server/package.json`.

+If a database schema change is required, this must be done using KnexJS Migration files. **Insert Instructions for this here**

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/pagermon/pagermon/tags).